balohmatevz/WaringTownships/README.md

-# WaringTownships
+# WarringTownships

-Waring Townships is a real-time strategy game in which you control your township and conquer your neighbours.
+Warring Townships is a real-time strategy game in which you control your township and conquer your neighbours.

 Your colour is blue.
 You start with a town, which contains the central tower and multiple military buildings.